Climate and Average Weather Year Round in Grand Rapids Michigan, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Grand Rapids varies throughout the year.

 The wetter season lasts 8.4 months, from March 30 to December 11, with a greater than 25% chance of a given day being a wet day.
-The chance of a wet day peaks at 33% on May 24.
+The month with the most wet days in Grand Rapids is June, with an average of 9.3 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Grand Rapids changes throughout the year.

 Rain alone is the most common for 10 months, from February 17 to December 21.
-The highest chance of a day with rain alone is 33% on May 24.
+The month with the most days of rain alone in Grand Rapids is June, with an average of 9.3 days.

 Snow alone is the most common for 1.9 months, from December 21 to February 17.
-The highest chance of a day with snow alone is 12% on January 14.
+The month with the most days of snow alone in Grand Rapids is January, with an average of 3.5 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Grand Rapids experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Grand Rapids.
-The most rain falls during the 31 days centered around September 23, with an average total accumulation of 3.3 inches.
+The month with the most rain in Grand Rapids is September, with an average rainfall of 3.2 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Grand Rapids experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Grand Rapids experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.0 months, from November 8 to April 7, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 8, with an average total liquid-equivalent accumulation of 0.7 inches.
+The snowy period of the year lasts for 5.0 months, from November 8 to April 7, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Grand Rapids is January, with an average snowfall of 6.8 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.